About the Library

 Ready to Assist You

-From librarians to circulation assistants, SMART Space tutors to academic coaches, all faculty and staff at the Miller Information Commons are enthusiastic and ready to assist you.
+From librarians to circulation assistants, SMART Space tutors to academic coaches, all faculty and staff at the Miller Information Commons are enthusiastic and ready to support you.
 The library offers assistance in various ways: You can speak to a library employee in person during our weekly hours or set up an appointment with a librarian at any time on our website.
-SMART Space, the college's center for tutoring and academic services, is located on the second floor of the Miller Information Commons where students can receive individualized academic support.
+The SMART Space, the college’s center for tutoring and academic services, is located on the second floor of the Miller Information Commons where students can receive individualized academic support.

 An Environment Designed With You in Mind